stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - http: HTTP
 ---
 # 1. Introduction

-This document is intended to be read by Service Provider developers who are in charge of developing and integrating the itsme(r) services.
+itsme is an identity checking system allowing Service Providers to use verified identities – through 4 services – for authentication and authorization on their web desktop, mobile web and in-app mobile applications:
+- Login
+- Confirm
+- Share ID
+- Sign (coming soon)

-The objective of this document is to provide all the information needed to integrate the [**itsme®Login**](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/documentation/general-information/login-with-itsme) using OpenID Connect protocol, by describing our OAuth 2.0 implementation of **itsme® Login**, which conforms to  the <a href="http://openid.net/specs/openid-connect-core-1_0.html"> OpenID Connect Core </a> specifications.
+The objective of this document is to provide all the information needed to integrate the Login and Share ID services using the OpenID Connect Core 1.0 specifications.

 <a name id="Onboarding"></a>
 # 2. Integration prerequisites